captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 You have given in to a woman!

 ---

 ## HAIMON:
-I will never give in to what is not right.
+I will give into nothing that is not right.

 ---

 ## CREON:
 Your whole argument is to protect her.

 ---

 ## HAIMON: